 A summary of some of the important outcomes from the draft East Village plan include:

-You can read more about the key features, objectives and recommendations for East Village by downloading the community engagement newsletter here.
+You can read more about the key features, objectives and recommendations for East Village in the East Village Strategic Site – November 2017 (PDF) newsletter here.

 You can read about some of the key features proposed for the new East Village precinct below:

 Promoting good urban design Objectives: Promote housing diversity and choice.
 Limit visual impact of taller […]

 New jobs and services Objectives: Create commercial locations for a range of business and industry […]

 Parks and green spaces Objectives: Deliver safe and accessible public space (including a town centre, […]

 Roads, Public Transport, Paths & Parking: Objective: Establish an integrated transport network that manages traffic […]

 Community Infrastructure Objectives: Co-locate new community uses and facilities in locations where they are highly […]